School Immersion in Spain – 15-18 years – 1 trimester to 1 academic year

 They choose to host students because they want students to discover and share their way of life and culture, and because they want to find out more about the young people they host and their country.
 After being selected on the basis of interviews and references, the family plays an active role in choosing the student they will be hosting.

 The pace of life in Spain is typically Mediterranean, and mealtimes are very different from those in northern Europe.
 Lunch is taken around 3pm and dinner around 9pm.
+(Schedules may vary from one family to another, so the student will need to demonstrate adaptability.)

 The local correspondent is an experienced person who selects the host families and stays in regular contact with the students.
 As he or she is able to act quickly in the event of a problem, he or she is your key contact during your stay.